ndawsonelli/ndawsonelli.github.io/_posts/2017-12-13-Github-pages-tutorial.markdown

 [Here](http://lmgtfy.com/?q=html+add+an+image) is a link explaining it.

 The line I added is there, right above the line that includes `Home`.
 Here's the command:

 `<img src="{{site.baseurl}}/assets/img/face.jpg" alt="That's me!">`

 And now my image appears where I want it!
 Lucky me!

 ![img_10](/assets/img/git_setup_10.PNG)

+But what if that's not good enough?
+I want a LinkedIn-style photo in a bubble!
+I hop on over to [Flexible Jekyll](https://github.com/artemsheludko/flexible-jekyll) because I see that he's figured it out, and I poke around in his files.

 ### Knowing When Something Failed